syncfusion-content/xamarin-docs/Xamarin/ComboBox/Highlighting-matched-text.md

 ---
 # Highlighting matched text

-You can highlight matching characters in a suggestion list to pick an item with more clarity by following two ways:
+You can highlight matching characters in a suggestion list to pick an item with more clarity by using [`TextHighlightMode`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_TextHighlightModeProperty) as like following two ways:

 * First Occurrence

 * Multiple Occurrence

+N> The default value of TextHighlightMode is None.

 Highlighting can be indicated with various customizing styles by enabling the following properties.

-* HighlightedTextColor -  Sets the color of the highlighted text for differentiating the highlighted characters.
+* [`HighlightedTextColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_HighlightedTextColorProperty) -  Sets the color of the highlighted text for differentiating the highlighted characters.

-* HighlightTextFontAttributes - Sets the FontAttributes of the highlighted text.
+* [`HighlightTextFontAttributes`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_HighlightedTextFontAttributesProperty) - Sets the FontAttributes of the highlighted text.

 ## First occurrence